 What can community-engagement look like in our arts ecologies?
 How do we define “communities” vs “artists”, and how can professional artists create work with communities in ways that are truly collaborative and respond to everyone’s needs, interests, and motivations?

-This two-part, online, participatory workshop invites practicing artists and arts workers to increase their capacity to produce and facilitate safer, affirming, artistically excellent and socially accountable community-engaged arts projects.
-Participants attending the workshop will gain new tools and resources for relationship-building and to increase quality of engagement.
+This two-part, online, participatory workshop invited practicing artists and arts workers to increase their capacity to produce and facilitate safer, affirming, artistically excellent and socially accountable community-engaged arts projects.
+Participants attending the workshop gained new tools and resources for relationship-building and to increase quality of engagement.

 About the Facilitator